-A full Council adopted Organizational Structure
+· A full Council adopted Organizational Structure

 The organisational structure includes the following departments: Budget & Treasury Office; Corporate Services; Infrastructure, Planning and Development and Social Development Departments.
-Each department is aligned with the activities and all vacant posts budgeted for in the 2018/19 financial year were filled or are in the process of being filled, with recruitment processes for them already being underway.
-The recruitment processes for Director: Corporate Services are underway, with the position being readvertised after not finding a suitable candidate in the first round of requitment.
+Each department is aligned with the activities and all vacant posts budgeted for in the 2017/18 financial year were filled or are in the process of being filled, with recruitment processes for them already being underway.
+The recruitment processes for Director: Infrastructure, Planning and Development is near completion.
+Interviews have been conducted.